amskywalker/adailtonmoura/README.md

-# Hey I'm Adailton Moura!
+# Hey I'm Adailton Moura! :thumbsup:

-    Computer student for software development at the Federal Institute of Science and Technology of Sergipe
+   :computer: Computer student for software development at the Federal Institute of Science and Technology of Sergipe

+   :green_heart: Passionate about technology

 <p align="center">
     <a href="https://github.com/adailtonmoura">